George W. Landau: Retirement

 Landau was a member of the American Academy of Diplomacy and of the Council on Foreign Relations.
 He was also a member of The Metropolitan Club, where he served as governor from 1991 to 1995.
 He was also a member of the American Foreign Service Association and DACOR (Diplomatic and Consular Officers, Retired).
 In 2013, he was presented the Lifetime Contributions to American Diplomacy Award by the American Foreign Service Association.

 Personal life

-His younger son, Christopher Landau, was the United States Ambassador to Mexico between 2019 and 2021.
+His younger son, Christopher Landau, a career lawyer, was the United States Ambassador to Mexico between 2019 and 2021, and currently serves as Deputy Secretary of State.
 George W. Landau died in October 2018 at the age of 98 in Bethesda, Maryland, and was buried at Arlington National Cemetery.